Meanwhile, in Syria, comes word of a hometown fellow who has become famous,

 Douglas McAuthur McCain’s death is one of the first clues that U.S. officials have as they try to identify the Americans who have joined a group that has vowed to remake the Middle East.
 And his death is evidence that ISIL is willing to use Americans on the battlefield.

 Why is that?
-As always, the go-to observer is Eric Hoffer, who sums it up quite well:
+As always, the go-to observer is Eric Hoffer,

 “For men to plunge headlong into an undertaking of vast change, they must be intensely discontented yet not destitute, and they must have the feeling that by the possession of some potent doctrine, infallible leader or some new technique they have access to a source of irresistible power.
 They must also have an extravagant conception of the prospects and the potentialities of the future.
 Finally, they must be wholly ignorant of the difficulties involved in their vast undertaking.
 Experience is a handicap.”